megfh/megfhdev/src/pages/faq/faq.md

 - Working on a team of developers where the emphasis is on technical development.
 - Working in Javascript across the stack (I have experience with React, Gatsby, NodeJS, and Express).
 - Working on a team that values collaboration, asynchronous communication, thorough documentation, and fun!
 - Permanent, full time, with benefits.
-No contracts roles.
+No contract roles.

 ### What sort of company do you want to work with?